Kamchatka DiscoveryStyle: PioneerGroundbreaking tours to unique destinations

 Best time to go

 Our tours in Kamchatka only operate in the high summer months of June to August – outside of these times it is simply too cold to operate our trips.
-Even in summer the temperature can be cold – it rarely gets above 10 degrees Celsius in Chukotka, even in July.
+Even in summer the temperature can be cold.

 The official language is Russian.
 However many ethnic groups have languages of their own.
 Few people are likely to speak English, with the exception of your guide and others involved in the tourist industry.

 The areas ethnic populations traditionally held complex beliefs based around shamanism and the power of nature.
 During Soviet times efforts were made to eradicate such beliefs, but this was never entirely successful and following the break-up of the Soviet Union traditional culture is making a cautious resurgence.

 Food and drink

-Our tours in use a variety of modes of transport.
+Our tours use a variety of modes of transport.
 Small motorboats are used for marine excursions, while land transport is made in specially designed 6 wheel trucks or caterpillar type vehicles.
-Flights in Chukotka are made with Russian made propeller aircraft carrying around 56 passengers.
+Flights in Kamchatka usually use Russian made propeller aircraft carrying around 56 passengers.

 Travelling in the destinations that we visit requires a good deal of understanding that often standards simply won’t be as they are at home.
 While we aim to make your trip as comfortable as possible, please be aware that we are often visiting remote or less developed regions that may have little infrastructure.
 This is particularly true in Kamchatka – outside of the towns, and even in some of them, there is very little provision for tourism.
 While we aim to make your trip run as smoothly as possible there may be times when we need to ask for your patience while we rectify any problems.

 What to take with you